commonpike/kw.nl.processing.library-example/README.md

 The folder may also contain other things, as this one does.
 Some are related to _publishing_ the library (read more below).
-Some are folders I personally use to _compile_ the java code on the spot.
+Some are folders I personally use to _compile_ the java code on the spot or keep some public stuff.
 You can delete all that, and it will still work.

 ## Import logic

 You will notice this library only contains one jar file, the `./library/ExampleFooLibrary.jar`.
-That jar only contains one java package, the `nl.kw.processing.ExampleBazPackage`.
+The jar contains two java classes, `ExampleBar` and `ExampleQuz`.
-That package contains two classes, `ExampleBar` and `ExampleQuz`.
+Both belong to the same java package, `nl.kw.processing.ExampleBazPackage`.

 If you 'import' the library in the Processing app, all it does is write